openivity/openivity.github.io/README.md

 ## Security

-Openivity - Open Activity follows good practices of security, since it's used in 100% client-site, it consider as safe, but 100% security cannot be assured.

-Openivity - Open Activity is provided **"as is"** without any **warranty**.
-Use at your own risk.
+Openivity - Open Activity runs 100% client-side, and we don't collect any data since all data reside on the user's machine, ensuring user privacy.
+We strive to follow security best practices; however, we cannot assure 100% free from security breaches.
+Please [Report a vulnerability](https://github.com/openivity/openivity.github.io/security/advisories/new) if you find any security issue in this repository.

 ## License

 This project is licensed under the **GPL 3**.

 See [LICENSE](LICENSE) for more information.

+Openivity - Open Activity is provided **"as is"** without any **warranty**.
+Use at your own risk.